 On May 21, 2017, the Oversight Board commenced a Title III case for PRHTA.
 On June 3, 2017, National, together with Assured and Assured Guaranty Municipal Corp., filed an adversary proceeding seeking to enforce the special revenue protections of the Bankruptcy Code which are incorporated into PROMESA.
 These provisions ensure, among other things, that (i) current tax and toll revenues remain subject to liens and (ii) the automatic stay resulting from a filing of a Title III petition does not stay or limit application of these pledged special revenues to the repayment of PRHTA debt.
 On January 30, 2018, the court granted motions to dismiss the adversary proceeding.
 The plaintiffs appealed this decision to the United States Court of Appeals for the First Circuit and oral argument was held on November 5, 2018 in San Juan, Puerto Rico.
-On March 26, 2019, the First Circuit held that the special revenue provision of Chapter 9, incorporated into Title III, permit, but do not require, continued payment of special revenues by a debtor during the pendency of bankruptcy proceedings.
-The Court further held that consensual prepetition liens on special revenues will remain in place after the filing of the bankruptcy petition, but agreed with the district court that the provision "does not mandate the turnover of special revenues or require continuity of payments of the PRHTA Bonds during the pendency of the Title III proceeding."
+On March 26, 2019, the First Circuit held that the special revenue provision of Chapter 9, incorporated into Title III, permit, but do not require, continued payment of special revenues will remain in place after the filing of the bankruptcy petition, but agreed with the district court that the provision "does not mandate the turnover of special revenues or require continuity of payments of the PRHTA Bonds during the pendency of the Title III proceeding."
 Appellants have submitted a motion seeking review of this opinion by the full First Circuit panel, and will determine within the 90 days of this decision whether to file a writ of certiorari for hearing before the United States Supreme Court.
-On July 31, 2019, the First Circuit denied the request for full panel review, which will permit the movants to file a writ of certiorari requesting a Supreme Court review of the First Circuit's ruling.
+On July 31, 2019, the First Circuit denied the request for full panel review.
+On September 20, 2019, Appellants filed a petition for writ of certiorari requesting a Supreme Court review of the First Circuit's ruling.